Parks Grants

 - Feasibility study for a North King County aquatic center to serve the Kenmore, Lake Forest Park, and Shoreline communities

-- View the full list of 2022 funded projects in the Aquatic Facilities grant program
+- View the full list of 2022 funded projects (Select the Aquatic Facilities tab)

 Learn More